alexmartyniuk/zbyrach-api/README.md

 ## Swagger

-[Zbyrach API](http://zbyrach-api.herokuapp.com/index.html) is an HTTP API that holds such entities:
+[Zbyrach API](http://zbyrach-api.herokuapp.com/index.html) is an HTTP API that holds such resources:

 * Accounts
 * Articles